Tourism Enterprise Opportunities: Creating a Marketing Plan

 * How can I have a great vacation without having to fly somewhere?

 Your marketing plan should include meeting the needs and desires for each target market.
 This may take time and will change over time as your business evolves.
-Your marketing plan should draw on the interpretive plan for guest interaction, which was
+Your marketing plan should draw on the interpretive plan for guest interaction, which was discussed in more detail in Section 2.5.

 One of the best and most commonly used methods for learning about your markets is to survey your guests.
 Knowing where they come from, when they want to visit, and why they visit is important for addressing their needs and desires.
-We have provided an example of a survey that was developed by
+We have provided an example of a survey that was developed by experts at Texas A&M University.
+We will be expanding on materials about how to develop an effective survey in the future.

 Whether or not you conduct formal surveys, we highly recommend that you develop a strategy for gathering information about your customers.
 Creating a marketing plan without information about your customers is like the chicken before the egg question.
 In order to develop an effective marketing plan you must have this information.
 There are ways to get around this dilemma initially, however, in the long run we believe it is very important to start gathering information about your customers in the very beginning stages of the business.
 There are more resources on this topic available that are outlined in the last section of this Online Resource.